seespace/inair-documentation/1-getting-started/2-inair-application.md

 ## IAActivity
 As InAiR's IAActivity subclasses Android's Activity, understanding Android [Activity](http://developer.android.com/guide/components/activities.html) is mandatory.

-Similar to Android's Activity, IAActivity also has activity's lifecycle callbacks, but you can not access those Android activity's callback methods.
+Similar to Android's Activity, IAActivity also has activity's lifecycle callbacks, but you can not access Android activity's callback methods.
 IAActivity provides others callback methods to manage it's own lifecycle.
 The two most important callback methods are:

 - `onInitialize()`
 You must implement this method.
 The system calls this when creating your IAActivity.
 Within your implementation, you should initialize the essential components of your IAActivity.
 Most importantly, this is where you must call `setRootContentView()` to define the layout for the IAActivity's user interface.

 - `onFinalize()`
-The system calls this method when IAActivity is completely destroyed.
-This is usually where you should commit any changes that should be release your application resources.
+The system calls this method right before IAActivity instance is completely destroyed.
+This is where you should commit any change you want to persist and release any remaining resource before your application is closed.

-Besides being InAiR application, IAActivity has InAiR application's own lifecycle callback methods:
+Besides being InAiR Activity, IAActivity also has its own application lifecycle callbacks:

 - `onLaunch()`
 The system calls this method when IAActivity is completely initialized.
-It means all layouts is created and displayed on screen.
+It means all layouts are created and displayed on screen.
 User control events are now dispatched directly to this IAActivity.

 - `onApplicationWillTerminate()`
-The system calls this method when IAActivity is preparing to destroyed or your InAiR Application will be terminated.
+The system calls this method when IAActivity is preparing to be destroyed or your InAiR Application will be terminated.
 Since being an InAiR application, IAActivity can be terminated by manually call [IAActivity.finish()](#) or by receiving the ***terminating application event*** from system.

 - `onApplicationDidTerminate()`
 The system calls this method when IAActivity is completely terminated and will be destroyed soon.